Vexera/documentation/docs/Admin.md

 ## Punishing Users

 You got a **large range of commands to punish people**.
 Here, we will show and describe all of them.
+To set a logging-channel for infractions, check out [Logging](/docs/settings#logging)

 ### Warning
 You can **warn** people by using `+warn <ID/Mention> [Reason]`.<br/>